 Ferries are an essential mode of transportation in the Faroe Islands

-The Faroe Islands are an archipelago in the North Atlantic, comprised of about twenty islands.
-As most of these are inhabited, ferries are essential for transporting people and goods around the territory.
+The Faroe Islands are an archipelago in the North Atlantic, comprised of about twenty islands; most of them inhabited, which makes ferries essential for transporting people and goods around the territory.
 The Teistin is a 45 meter (148 feet) ferry that has a diesel-electric propulsion driveline.
 It is the main mode of transportation between the ports of Skopun and Gamlaraett, just south of the capital Tórshavn.

 The strait is eight kilometers (five miles) across, and the trip usually takes approximately thirty minutes.
 The ferry can carry up to 270 passengers, 32 cars, and cargo (such as fish).
 Every year, about 210,000 commuters and tourists use it to go between Sandoy and Streymoy.

 Ever-changing weather conditions require a flexible power configuration

 When the Teistin needed to be repowered, the Faroese public transport company, Strandfaraskip Landsins, decided to replace the ferry’s three previous gensets with five Volvo Penta D16 MG units.
 It is a flexible power configuration that provides both safety and efficiency on Teistin’s route across the strait, where strong winds and high seas are common.

 When the weather is calm, the ferry can run on merely two of the gensets.
 However, changes in the weather are common in the Faroe Islands, and can happen quickly.
 The current configuration means that one can engage the additional gensets in a matter of seconds.
 The adaptability of the system allows the Teistin to operate reliably even in highly challenging conditions.
 Operating up to eighteen times per day, in the North Atlantic, this kind of flexibility is necessary for making sure that the ferry can run as planned.

 Genset fuel efficiency reduces costs and emissions